 Phoeniculidae - Woodhoopoes, Scimitarbills

 There are eight species in this family.
-They are all found in Africa, south of the Sahara Desert.
+They are all found in Africa, mainly south of the Sahara Desert.

-Scimitarbills are sometimes called scimitar-billed hoopoes.
+Scimitarbills are sometimes called scimitar-billed woodhoopoes.

 Did You Know?